YilinZhang00/Digital-Twin-for-AD/README.md

 ## Acknowledgements

 This research was supported by the National Institute for Health and Care Research (NIHR).
-Rahman Attar is supported by the NIHR Southampton Biomedical Research Centre.
-Sofia Michopoulou is supported by an NIHR Senior Clinical Practitioner Award.

 ## License